jhc13/taggui/README.md

 To use the feature, select the images you want to caption in the image list, select the captioning model you want to use in the Auto-Captioner pane, and click the `Run Auto-Captioner` button.
-You can select a single image to get a caption for that image, or multiple images to batch generate captions for all of them.
+**You can select multiple images to batch generate captions for all of them.**
 It can take up to several minutes to download and load a model when you first use it, but subsequent generations will be much faster.